theochem/tinydft/README.rst

    https://docs.scipy.org/doc/scipy/reference/fftpack.html Do you notice any improvement in performance (for a large number of basis functions)?

-6) Implement the zeroth order regular approximation to the Dirac equation (ZORA) to the code.
-ZORA needs a pro-atomic electron density as input, which remains fixed during the SCF cycle.
-Add an outer loop where the first iteration is without ZORA and subsequent iterations use the electron density from the previous SCF loop as pro-density for ZORA.
+6) Implement the zeroth-order regular approximation to the Dirac equation (ZORA) to the code.
+ZORA needs a pro-atomic Kohn-Sham potential as input, which remains fixed during the SCF cycle.
+Add an outer loop where the first iteration is without ZORA and subsequent iterations use the Kohn-Sham potential from the previous SCF loop as pro-density for ZORA.

    In ZORA, the following operator should be added to the Hamiltonian: